Harold Byron Hannum

 It is at the organ, as recreator of vast "palaces of music" - so Browning would have it - that professor Hannum most effectively expresses himself.
 Master of the art and science of music, votary of the highest development of the classics, he has long been esteemed for his cultural influence on religious services and in the department he heads, as well as for his own achievements.

-technique and an unusually delicate touch," as described in the
+"remarkable skill in technique and an unusually delicate touch," as

 In 1929 Hannum